deepsita/P-DAC_INTERNSHIP/README.md

-o	The conventional design Spice files are in the path P-DAC_INTERNSHIP/10Bit_Potentiometeric_DAC_Conventional_Design/spicefiles/ o	The new proposed design Spice files are in the path P-DAC_INTERNSHIP/ProjectDesigns/spicefiles/
+o	The conventional design Spice files are in the path P-DAC_INTERNSHIP/10Bit_Potentiometeric_DAC_Conventional_Design/spicefiles/

+o	The new proposed design Spice files are in the path P-DAC_INTERNSHIP/ProjectDesigns/spicefiles/

 o	The libraries are given the folder P-DAC_INTERNSHIP/sky130_fd_pr/

+o   Open the terminal from the cloned folder

 o	Command to simulate .Spice files of conventional design